Metacat does not handle attribute XPATH queries correctly

 the index starts at 0.

-#4 Updated by Chris Jones almost 16 years ago
+#4 Updated by Chris Jones about 16 years ago

 When a path expression includes element content and attribute content, then